Article updated: December 26, 2022

 In Hootdesk, agents send and receive messages through shared social network and messaging accounts, collectively referred to as channels.
 As an admin, you can manage your agents’ access to channels, as well as their entire workspace environment.
 Read this guide to get started as an admin.

 Before proceeding with setup, make sure you’ve added all the channels you want your agents to have access to in Hootdesk.
 To add Facebook, Instagram, and Twitter, see Add a social account to Hootsuite.
-To add WhatsApp and Hootdesk Messenger, reach out to your Hootsuite customer success manager.
+To add WhatsApp and Hootdesk Messenger, reach out to your Hootsuite customer account manager.

 Then, to help your agents work as efficiently as possible, follow these three overall steps to get started: